KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Calculate the concentration of multiple chemicals for a pipe
 ============================================================

-The model contains a chemical database from which the partitioning (Kpw) and diffusion (Dp) coefficients for the given plastic pipes are calculated.
-However, it is also possible to input a specific a partitioning and diffusion coefficient for a pipe segment.
-This must be done *after* setting the conditions of the pipe using .set_conditions().
+In some cases you may be interested in calculating the permeation for several differnt chemicals for the same pipe.
+It is possible to do this by looping over a list of chemicals and performing the calculations using the same pipe.

 .. ipython:: python